Antioxidants and their protective role against free radicals

 Definition of free radicals

 Free radicals are highly reactive molecules that can damage other bodily molecules.
-They are formed as byproducts of normal cellular processes and can also be produced by exposure to environmental factors such as pollution and radiation.
+They are formed as byproducts of normal cellular processes.
+Environmental factors such as pollution and radiation can also produce them.
 Free radicals can cause damage to cell membranes, DNA, and other cellular structures, leading to a range of health problems.

 Importance of antioxidants in protecting against free radicals